Pittsburgh-Area Burgers That We Love

 Winghart’s Burger & Whiskey Bar

 A solid base of flavorful fat is the secret ingredient in Winghart’s flavorful hamburgers.
 A boatload of bacon is cooked at the beginning of each shift, seasoning the flat-top; add a layer of clarified butter and the 8-oz., 100-percent chuck patty is off to the races.
 I quite like how toppings such as pickles, onions and bacon are chopped, ensuring a bit of all of the accouterments in every bite.
 A gently toasted Mancini’s Bakery bun is sturdy enough to hold everything together.
-The original Market Square location is my favorite of the three burger bars (also South Side and Greensburg).
+[Ed. note: The original Market Square location, my favorite of the burger bars (also South Side) currently is closed following a fire in Nov.
+2019.]
 Wash down your burger with a selection from Winghart’s outstanding, and reasonably priced, whiskey list.

 photo by richard cook